arnohe/dermoscopic-attribute-detection/README.md

 ### Model training

 Configure the wandb project in dermo_attributes/config.py\
-Train a model (Add --help to list the parameters)
+Train a model (Add --help to list all parameters)
 ```
 python main.py train
 ```
-Run a gridsearch sweep for loss parameters and oversampling method (Add --help to list the parameters)
+Run a gridsearch sweep for loss parameters and oversampling method (Add --help to list all parameters)
 ```
 python main.py sweep
 ```